Click the link to the right to hear from clients about their tattoo experiences alongside their tattoos

 Does Holly only create large scale tattoos?

 Holly specializes in all kinds of tattoos; however, larger scale, full body part tattoos (like back pieces, sleeves, bodysuits, etc) are a majority of her schedule.
-She does enjoy creating medium and smaller custom tattoos as well and loves to take them on when the schedule permits.
-Her schedule is set to accommodate full and half-day appointments.
+She does enjoy creating medium and single session custom tattoos as well and loves to take them on when the schedule permits.
 See her portfolio online, for an idea of the scope and style of her tattoos.

 Does Holly do portraits?